neilthaker07/cmpe202-irobot/XP_VALUE_Feedback.md

 ## Week-4
 * This week, each team member gave their feedback on the work everyone has done for the project.
 I got the feedback from the team members about the sound files I selected for the game.
 They were approved by the team members.
 * Also, each team member gave feedback on the tasks done by everyone including handling paddle bar with the arrow keys on keyboard and hiding the elements when the collision occurs.
 * Also, we tested the functionalities implemented and tweaked based on the feedback got from the manual testing.

+## Week-5
+* This week, every team member gave their feedback on the patterns generated for the objects which ball can hit.
+Based on the feedback, we decided to use the some of the already implemented patterns and discard couple of patterns.
+* Also, based on the feedback, we decided to add couple of more patterns of objects in the game which will be changed after completion of each stage.
+* We discussed about the various power ups in the game and finalized some power up features for the same.